 Once you have done that you just need to enter a few details.
 These include the title and year of the newspaper, followed by a brief description of the record.

-And that is it.
 You then just need to save it.
-Your snippet of the record will then be saved to your own personal folder.
+Your snippet of the record will then be saved to your folder.

 To share you just download those snippets and then email or message them to your relatives.

-Although you may be excited to learn about this genealogy resource and you are itching to use it I must point out that you will have to subscribe to the site in order to view the collection.
+Although you may be excited to learn about this genealogy resource and are itching to use it I must point out that you will have to subscribe to the site to view the collection.

 GenealogyBank Membership Explained!

-There are two options that are available to you if you decide to join Genealogy Bank.
+Two options are available to you if you decide to join Genealogy Bank.
 Either you join up on a monthly package or an annual one.

 - Annual – $5.83 per month (billed in one payment of $69.95)